Religious discrimination: India

 Although the Constitution of India prohibits discrimination based on religion discrimination and religious violence in India are frequent, sometimes even involving the function of government.
 For example dalit people who are not Hindu, Sikh, or Buddhist are not covered by the Scheduled Castes laws and hence dalit Christians and Muslims do not receive the affirmative action political representation and educational placement, welfare benefits, and hate crimes protections accorded to their fellows.
 Dalits worshipping the same gods as Hindus were previously considered to be of a different religion and in the early twentieth century the question "Is he a Hindu or Pariah?" had currency.

 In the Middle East

 Algeria

-Leaving Islam and inciting Muslims to leave Islam is punishable by Algerian law.
+Apostasy and proselytization is punishable by Algerian law.
 Prison sentences for those that practice Christianity do occur.